When a wife’s heart grows cold

-This is toxic in relationships
+This is poison in relationships

 We’ve all been betrayed and we’ve all betrayed others.
 I can almost guarantee this is true for all of us, although we only seem to remember the times when we’ve been betrayed.
 We conveniently “forget” the times we’ve betrayed others, in big and small ways.